-Of course, it might be argued that a UK strategy oriented toward the pursuit of a narrower definition of the national interest, one that favours trade deals over in the humanitarian and human rights does not make the UK less influential at the Security Council.
+Of course, it might be argued that a UK strategy oriented toward the pursuit of a narrower definition of the national interest, one that favours trade deals over leadership in the humanitarian and human rights field, does not make the UK less influential at the Security Council.
 The UK will be a permanent member regardless of the character of its global strategy post-Brexit; and, after all, the humanitarian and human rights community, including like-minded states, often criticizes China, Russia and the US but these states remain influential.
 UK strategy may be different after Brexit, this line of argument concludes, but it will not be less influential.
-We argue, however, that such a conclusion misunderstands the dynamics of the Council and the UK’s structural them.
+We argue, however, that such a conclusion misunderstands the dynamics of the Council and the UK’s structural relationship to them.
 The source of the UK’s influence on the Council is very different to China, Russia and the US, who can threaten to use their vetoes without fear that such a tactic will rebound on their claim to a permanent seat.
 As noted, the UK and France, are not in that position.
 Their tactic in the Council is to write rather than block resolutions, taking the lead especially on the governance issues, including humanitarian and human rights, which have come to dominate the Council’s agenda.

 The UK is at the heart of Council matters, therefore, and it accrues political capital because it is committed to finding collective solutions to these problems.
 It is often the preferred penholder because it consults other states to persuade them, rather than to dictate positions that are formed around narrow national interests.
-The UK accrues , in other words, not because it is a great power whose veto must be respected so that power is through the Council, but because it is a competent and responsible member of the Council whose diplomats work tirelessly to find solutions to governance problems.
+The UK accrues capital and influence, in other words, not because it is a great power whose veto must be respected so that power is channeled through the Council, but because it is a competent and responsible member of the Council whose diplomats work tirelessly to find solutions to governance problems.
 Our findings indicate that a post-Brexit strategy that narrows the definition of the national interest will find this kind of activism more difficult because it devalues the political capital held by UK diplomats.

 Conclusion